sveken/nicetube/README.md

     environment:
       maxDuration: 120 #Max Video length in minutes, default is 2 hours.
       max_video_age: 24 #Max length of time in hours videos will be cached on disk before being cleaned.
 Set to 0 to disable
+      #cookies: "Cookies/cookies.txt" ## Uncomment this to enable cookie support, Please Read cookie info on github
     ports:
       - "8085:8085"
     #volumes:
     #Uncomment if you want to store the video files elsewhere.
 Otherwise it will store them inside the container, which gets wiped every recreation/update.
      # - /Mydatapth:/home/Nicetube/Videos
+     # - /PathToCookieFolder:/home/Nicetube/Cookies ##Uncomment to specify a folder containing your cookie text file
     restart: always
 ```